 This indicates when the UE needs to fulfil both low mobility criterion and not-at-cell-edge criterion to determine whether to relax measurement requirements.

+combineRelaxedMeasCondition2

+This indicates when a RedCap UE needs to fulfil both stationary criterion and not-at-cell-edge criterion to determine whether to relax measurement requirements.

 highPriorityMeasRelax

 This indicates whether measurement on higher priority frequency is allowed to be relaxed as specified in clause 5.2.4.9.0.